- Visiting is allowed every day.

 - Weekends: between 2 pm and 8 pm

 - In shared rooms, only one patient at a time can have visitors

-For patients not on therapeutic leave, visits can also take place outside during the weekend, with a maximum of three additional visitors per patient, not including children younger than 12.
+For patients not on therapeutic leave, weekend visits can also take place outside, with a maximum of three additional visitors per patient, not including children younger than 12.

 - Outside visits are only possible on Saturday or Sunday, between 1 pm and 8 pm; with 1 outside visit per patient per hour.

 Booking your visit